FranciscoKloganB/vitesse-enterprise/.github/ISSUE_TEMPLATE/user_story.md

 **And** used to continue any of three previous statements

+## Technical Approach

+Some recommendations regarding project and implementation details

 ## Sprint Ready Checklist

 1. - [ ] Acceptance criteria defined